Flutterwave/Java-v3/documentation/Bills.md

 ##  Create a bill payment

-This describes how to create a bill payment
+This describes how to create a bill payment.

 ```java
 Response response = new Bills()